newrelic/nr1-pathpoint/docs/user_manual/JSON-Schema/README.md

     ]

 ```

 ## STAGES

 * Title; Required,  by default use "none",
 * Active_dotted; Required - the choices are "none", and "dotted" - by default use none, dotted is to show a division line between Stages (which is placed to the left of the Stage you selected in this setting).
 * ArrowMode; Required - the choices are "FLOW" showing the arrow (by default use FLOW) , or "STATIC" which turns the arrow in the Stage header into a rectangle.
 Use Upper case for both of these choices.
 * Steps; Required - Defined Line by Line.
   * Line; Required - Step line  number [1..6].
   * Values; Required - One Object by every Sub Step in the Line, Max 6 Sub Steps.
   * Title; Required - Step Name to show in the GUI.
   * Id; Required - Any Unique ID, by default is recommended to use: StageIndex-LineIndex-SubStepIndex, example: ST1-LINE1-SS1

-### And this is how the Stages area appears on the JSON configuration file:
+### And this is how the Stages area appears on the JSON configuration file

 ```bash
     "stages": [